Sara Helms Cahan, Assoc. Professor & Chair

 : include(faculty_list.html) [function.include

-]: failed to open stream: Permission denied in /fs/a6/users/b/i/biology/public_html/faculty/cahan.php
+]: failed to open stream: No such file or directory in /fs/ab/users/b/i/biology/public_html/faculty/cahan.php

 : include() [function.include